 Hydrogen can be considered as the most abundant element, making up to ¾ of the mass of the universe.
-In today’s world, every government and scientist is facing a nerve wrecking global crisis of shortage of fuel and the negative effects it causes for the environment (especially the ozone layer).
+In today’s world, every government and scientist is facing a nerve-wracking global crisis; shortage of fuel and the negative effects it causes for the environment (especially the ozone layer).
 What if we use the most abundant element in the universe as a fuel source?
-There wouldn’t be any shortage of Hydrogen.
+There wouldn’t be any shortage of hydrogen.
 It is an element that would survive billions of years in the future, in contrast to fossil fuels, natural gas, and nuclear power.

 In 1992, Hydrogen was considered to be an alternative fuel under the Energy Policy Act of 1992.
-In addition, President George W. Bush issued a $1.3 Billion funding to the project in 2003.
-Like any other renewable energy, it takes time and research to achieve an economic, zero-emission, and efficient fuel.
-Leading to a Hyundai Tucson Fuel Cell CUV, hydrogen powered, zero-emission car available in the Los Angeles/Orange County region in the state of California, USA.
-Unlike current electric cars taking 8-12 hours to recharge, this automobile has a range of 265 miles with 10 minutes of refueling time.
-Unfortunately, hydrogen fuel is a relatively new alternative fuel, leading to very few hydrogen fuel gas stations.
+In addition, President George W. Bush issued a $1.3 billion funding to the project in 2003. (“Alternative Fuels: Hydrogen”) Like any other renewable energy, it takes time and research to achieve an economic, zero-emission, and efficient fuel.
+The Hyundai Tucson Fuel Cell CUV was the outcome of the research.
+It is a hydrogen powered, zero-emission car available in the Los Angeles/Orange County region in the state of California, USA.
+Unlike current electric cars taking 8-12 hours to recharge, this automobile has a range of 265 miles with 10 minutes of refueling time. (“Alternative Fuels: Hydrogen”) Unfortunately, hydrogen fuel is a relatively new alternative fuel, leading to very few hydrogen fuel gas stations.
 As hydrogen fuel becomes more common, the availability of hydrogen-powered automobiles expands throughout the globe.

 Even though it is the most abundant element, Hydrogen isn’t easy to come by.
 It is contained in various different compounds such as: water (H2O), hydrocarbons like methane (CH4), and various other organic matters.
-Hydrogen can be around three times more efficient than gasoline/petrol, but more research has to be done in order for the extraction process of hydrogen to be economical, allowing majority of the population to have access to it.
+Hydrogen can be around three times more efficient than gasoline/petrol, but more research has to be done in order for the extraction process of hydrogen to be economical, allowing the majority of the population to have access to it.
 In addition Hydrogen is synthesized into a liquid which allows easy access and transfer capabilities.
 One kilogram of Hydrogen gas has the equivalent amount of energy as one gallon of petroleum.
 Liquid hydrogen then powers the fuel cells in electric automobiles; fuel cells can be viewed as an internal combustion engine in petroleum automobiles.
 The only emission would be warm water, H2O.